btoll/kustomize/kustomize.md

 ### `patchesStrategicMerge`

 This merge strategy is a customized version of `JSON` merge patch and is the same one used by `kubectl apply`, `kubectl edit` and `kubectl patch`.
 It is used as an additive strategy.

+There are multiple operations, or directives.
+Here are some of the most common:

+- replace
+- merge
+- delete
+- delete from primitive list

+The first three are mutually exclusive.

 Let's first take a look at the patch:

 `patch.yaml`